 The Health and Wellbeing Board has a key role in the strategic planning and coordination of health, social care and related services for all age groups.
-By reporting to the Health and Wellbeing Board, the Children's Trust ensures that the needs of children, young people and families influence planning for health and wellbeing improvements across all public services.
+By reporting to this board, the Children's Trust ensures that the needs of children, young people and families influence planning for health and wellbeing improvements across all public services.